 - 1. Hill College EMS Program Badge/ Other clinical site badges as required.

-- 2. Grev Polo shirt.
+- 2. Grey Polo shirt.

-- 3. Black shoes/boots
+- 3. Hill College Grey Tee Shirt.

 - 4. Black or blue slacks with black belt.

-- 5. Closed-toed, black shoes with dark socks. - 6.
-Jackets should be worn in inclement weather, approved by the clinical coordinator.
+- 5. Closed toed, black shoes with dark socks. - 6.
+Jackets may be worn in inclement weather, as long as they have been approved by the clinical coordinator.
 Jackets must be solid navy/black with no logo/insignia. - 7.
 No caps/hats will be worn in classroom environment or while attending clinical.
-Hats may be worn outside of the classroom building during skills training and during breaks. - 8.
+Hats may be worn while outside of the classroom building during skills training and during breaks - 8.
 Watch with second hand. - 9.
 Stethoscope - 10.
 Pen, paper, clinical handbook.